Healthedata1/Flask-PL/pages/additional-data.md

 {% endif %}
 **Option 2:**  Get all QR for groups based on Q url

-GET QuestionnaireResponse?q=/[Questionnaire url from Group.extension]
+GET QuestionnaireResponse?questionnaire=[Questionnaire url from Group.extension]

 Server Success Criteria:  The server responds with search Bundle with each entry a QuestionnaireResponse resources for each patient containing the requested patient attributes.

 Client Success Criteria:  The Client extracts the extra patient details from the QuestionnaireResponse resources and processes them e.g., populates a table for display.

+<a href="/todo" type="button" class="btn btn-primary">Click Here to Fetch *All* Additional Data Patients using Questionnaire and QuestionnaireResponse</a>

 > Discussion: